 Treatment of Agammaglobulinemia

-Treatment with IVIG has greatly improved the health of those who have agammaglobulinemia.
+Treatment with IVIG or SCIG has greatly improved the health of those who have agammaglobulinemia.

 Without treatment, most severe infections are deadly.